Glover Island

 Glover Island is a large (178 km2) lake island in the interior of the Island of Newfoundland in the province of Newfoundland and Labrador, Canada.
-It is the 18th largest lake island in the world by area.
+The island was named after Sir John Hawley Glover, former governor of Newfoundland.
+It is the 18th largest lake island in the world by area, and the largest natural island in a lake on an island.
 The island is located in Grand Lake, a natural lake whose waters were raised for the Deer Lake Power Development.
 Historic maps show that Glover Island pre-dates this.

 The island lies in a general north-east, south-west direction in the Appalachian Mountains of Newfoundland.
 The island is elongated, measuring 24.2 miles at its longest axis by a medium width of 3.2 miles.
 The island is known to be rich in minerals and is currently undergoing exploration for precious metals.